-Answering a question asked by Chair Hilhorst, Mr. Kramer said everything is still in the planning stages, but an FAR of 2.5 will be needed in order to build the parking.
+Answering a question asked by Chair Hilhorst about whether the plans include several buildings and multi-use buildings, Mr. Kramer said everything is still in the planning stages, but an FAR of 2.5 will be needed in order to build the parking.
 Consideration has been given to including some retail on the ground floor level.